Thursday, July 17, 2014

-That’s still faster than Greyhound (64 hours, 25 minutes, changing buses 4 times, $470 round-trip, station at 1313 National Avenue at Commercial Street -- 3 blocks from the ballpark!) and Amtrak (71 hours, 40 minutes, $842 round-trip, Santa Fe Depot at 1050 Kettner Blvd. at Broadway).
+That’s still faster than Greyhound (about 70 hours, changing buses anywhere from 2 to 4 times, $570 round-trip, station at 1313 National Avenue at Commercial Street -- 3 blocks from the ballpark!) and Amtrak (71 hours, 40 minutes, $776 round-trip, Santa Fe Depot at 1050 Kettner Blvd. at Broadway).
 But flights to San Diego International Airport, also known as Lindbergh Field, will be a lot more expensive, and will usually involve changing planes in Chicago.

-The most expensive seat in the house is a Field VIP for $97.
+The most expensive seat in the house is a Field VIP for $105.
 Most tickets are a lot cheaper.
-Aside from the preceding, you can probably get in the lower level for $48 or less, and $30 or less will get you into the upper level.
-There's an All-You-Can-Eat section for $32.
+Aside from the preceding, you can probably get in the lower level for $63 or less, and $34 or less will get you into the upper level.

 Going In.
 Petco Park (sometimes listed incorrectly in ALL CAPS), named for the San Diego-headquartered chain of pet and pet supplies stores, has an official address, with the name and uniform number of the greatest Padre of them all (so far), of 19 Tony Gwynn Drive.
 It is bounded by 7th Avenue/Gwynn Drive on the 3rd base and home plate sides, Park Blvd. on the 1st base side, 10th Avenue on the right field side, and K Street on the center field side.
 It points north, with a good view of the downtown skyscrapers.

 Being in the California sunshine, the field has nearly always looked good.
 The left-field corner has the former Western Metal Supply Company warehouse, built into the stadium complex, as was the Baltimore & Ohio Railroad warehouse into Camden Yards in Baltimore.
 Unlike Baltimore, however, seating sections were built into this warehouse.